 Q: Does your organization plan on leveraging automated/intelligent solutions to gain visibility into interdependencies into your supply chain?
-(Not showing all answer options); n=300
+(Not showing all answer options); n=750

-Understanding the interdependencies between an organization and its suppliers at different tiers is a necessary component of operational resilience because many supply chain disruptions originate among indirect suppliers further upstream.
+Understanding the interdependencies between an organization and its suppliers at different tiers is essential because many supply chain disruptions originate among indirect suppliers (those at Tier 2 and even further upstream).

-Without this level of visibility, managers cannot make truly informed decisions about where and how to mitigate potential sources of risk.
+Without this level of visibility, IT and IT security managers cannot make informed decisions about where and how to mitigate potential sources of supplier risk.